British Rail Class 70 (electric)

 The British Rail Class 70 was a class of three third rail Co-Co electric locomotives.
 The initial two were built by the Southern Railway (SR) at Ashford Works in 1940–41 and 1945 and were numbered CC1 and CC2 - the Southern Railway latterly preferring French practice for locomotive numbers which also gave an indication of the wheel arrangement.
 Electrical equipment was designed by Alfred Raworth and the body and bogies by Oliver Bulleid.
-CC2 was modified slightly from the original design by C. M. Cock who had succeeded Raworth as Electrical Engineer.
+CC2 was modified slightly from the original design by C. M. Cock who had succeeded Raworth as electrical engineer.
 The third was built by British Railways in 1948 and numbered 20003.

 Southern Railway nos.
 CC1 and CC2

 Externally, it was clear that the cab design was greatly influenced by the SR's experience with the 2HAL electric multiple unit (EMU) design.
-It has even been suggested that this was because the jigs for the welded cabs already existed and thus made for speedy and cheap construction.
+It has even been suggested that this was because the jigs for the welded cabs already existed and thus made for fast and cheap construction.
 At the outbreak of war in 1939, most construction projects were put on hold in favour of the war effort.
 Construction of CC1 and CC2 was exempted from this, because of promised savings in labour and fuel over steam locomotives.
 Construction was not smooth, however, and was brought to a halt several times, due to shortage of resources.

 After nationalisation in 1948, British Railways renumbered them 20001 and 20002 respectively.